LUSHDigital/core/README.md

 		readiness,
 	)
 }

 ```

 ## Documentation
-Documentation and examples are provided in README files in each pacakge.
+Documentation and examples are provided in README files in each package.

 ### Core Concepts
 These packages contain functionality for the core concepts of our services.